Arnold Vosloo: Career

 Vosloo is also known for portraying villains such as in the John Woo film Hard Target (1993), starring Jean-Claude Van Damme, and the title role of the 1999 film The Mummy (starring Brendan Fraser), as well as its 2001 sequel, The Mummy Returns.
 In both films he played Imhotep, an ancient Egyptian high priest.
 Vosloo also played François Molay, the main villain's henchman, in the 2003 film Agent Cody Banks.

 In 2004, The Revenge of the Mummy: The Ride opened in both Universal Studios theme parks in Orlando and Hollywood.
 Vosloo and Fraser were there at both openings to promote the new rides, in which both of them star, as well as featuring a life size image of Vosloo as The Mummy.

 Alongside his film career, he guest-starred in several TV series, including The Red Shoe Diaries, American Gothic (1995), Nash Bridges (1995), Charmed (2000), Alias (2004) and NCIS (2009).
 He was one of the main characters in Veritas: The Quest (2003).
 He also had a major role in the fourth season of 24 (2005), as terrorist leader Habib Marwan.
 Vosloo appeared in three episodes of Chuck in 2009 as Fulcrum agent Vincent.

 In 2004, Vosloo returned to South Africa to make Forgiveness, about an ex-policeman who seeks out the family of the anti-Apartheid activist that he killed.
 He played mercenary Colonel Coetzee in the 2006 film Blood Diamond, which was partially filmed in South Africa.

 Vosloo has been involved in video games: his likeness, as well as his voice, was chosen for the main hero (Saul Myers) of video game Boiling Point: Road to Hell, published in the summer of 2005 by Atari.

 Vosloo portrayed the Cobra mercenary and master of disguise, Zartan, in the summer 2009 release G.I.
 Joe: The Rise of Cobra, reprising this villainous role in the 2013 release G.I.
 Joe: Retaliation.

 Personal life

 In 1988, Vosloo became a naturalized United States citizen after marrying his Act of Piracy and Skeleton Coast co-star Nancy Mulford; they divorced three years later.
 On 16 October 1998, he married Southern California native Silvia Ahí, a Mexican-American marketing director.
 Vosloo and Ahí are spokespersons for the International Fund for Animal Welfare, IFAW.
+Ahí filed for divorce June 2025.

 In an interview with Charlie Rose, Vosloo noted he looked similar to American actor Billy Zane.
 According to Vosloo, when people came asking him if he was "the guy in Titanic," he would reply, "Of course, of course," as a joke.
-Ahí filed for divorce June 2025.